One-loop divergences of quantum gravity coupled with scalar electrodynamics: Introduction

 \section{Introduction}

 The quantum field theory of gravitation have been developed from Feynman's pioneer works \cite{Feynman_1}.
-He showed that the self-consistent spin-2 quantum field theory is Einstein's general relativity.
-So, Einstein-Hilbert action acts as suitable action for the quantum gravity.
-From this action, he calculated some tree-level amplitudes such as Compton scattering and argued that every tree-level diagrams can be calculated by elementary methods.
+Feynman showed that the self-consistent spin-2 quantum field theory is Einstein's general relativity.
+Therefore, Einstein-Hilbert action acts as suitable action for the quantum gravity.
+From this action, it is possible to calculate every tree-level diagrams by elementary methods.
 Furthermore he tried to attack one-loop diagrams and suggested fictitious quanta for unitarity of S-matrix.